IMB11/Fog/README.md

 This project is licensed under All Rights Reserved, see [LICENSE](https://github.com/IMB11/Fog/blob/master/LICENSE).

-## Credits
+## Attribution

 - [birsy](https://modrinth.com/user/birsy), the original author of [Fog Looks Good Now](https://modrinth.com/mod/fog-looks-good-now) - many of the systems and ideas were expanded from this mod.
-- [steveplays](https://modrinth.com/user/Steveplays), the author of the [Biome Fog](https://modrinth.com/mod/biomefog) mod - who collaborated with me to bring biome fog colors to Fog.
+- [Steveplays](https://modrinth.com/user/Steveplays), the author of the [Biome Fog](https://modrinth.com/mod/biomefog) mod - who collaborated with me to bring biome fog colors to Fog.